palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 The following is a list of PPPP-based applications I’ve identified so far, at least the ones with noteworthy user numbers.
 Mind you, these numbers aren’t necessarily indicative of the number of PPPP devices – some applications listed only use PPPP for some devices, likely using other protocols for most of their supported devices (particularly the ones that aren’t cameras).
 I try to provide a brief overview of the application-level protocol in the footnotes. *Disclaimer*: These applications tend to support a huge number of device prefixes in theory, so I mostly chose the “typical” ones based on which ones appear in YouTube videos or GitHub discussions.

-**Update** (2025-11-07): Added App2Cam Plus app to the table, representing a number of apps which all seem to be belong to ABUS Smartvest Wireless Alarm System.

-**Update** (2025-11-07): This article originally grouped Xiaomi Home together with Yi apps.
-This was wrong, Xiaomi uses a completely different protocol to communicate with their PPPP devices.
-A brief description of this protocol has been added.

-**Update** (2025-11-17): Added eWeLink, Owltron, littlelf and ZUMIMALL apps to the table.

-**Update** (2025-12-08): Added Aqara Home, OMGuard HD, SmartLife - Smart Living apps to the table.

-**Update** (2025-12-15): Added eufy-original eufy Security, LOCKLY® apps to the table.

-**Update** (2026-01-08): Added Geeni, Arenti, InstarVision apps to the table.

 | Application | Typical device prefixes | Application-level protocol |
 |-------------|-------------------------|----------------------------|
 | [Xiaomi Home](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) | XMSYSGB | JSON (MISS) [^0] |